How to cook Christmas: Turkey and ham made easy

-Finally, don’t forget to factor in time to let the turkey rest after cooking it.
-It will make a massive difference to the end result, and as a bonus will free up your oven to finish cooking other things.
+Letting the turkey rest before you carve will make a massive difference to the end result.
+It allows for the jusice to settle before carving, which should mean more moist and tender turkey.
+As an added bonus, it will free up your oven to finish cooking other things.
 As a guide, allow a minimum of 30 minutes resting time, though a whole turkey will stay warm, covered in tinfoil, for around two hours.

 If you plan on cooking a ham, do so on December 24th, to free up your oven, and reduce your workload on the big day.
 It will improve from an overnight rest, and will carve more easily into thin slices.